 Palo Santo, from South America, which is useful in case of anxiety or stress, is a pain reliever, works on the throat chakra, and is useful in the purification of environments.

-For a long time, fumigations have also represented a natural method for the disinfection of environments.
-The combustion of aromatic vegetable plants has since ancient times been associated with rituals and cultic, esoteric, and “magical” practices in virtually all the great cultures and civilizations of the past.
+For a long time, fumigations have also represented a natural method for disinfection environments.
+Since ancient times, the combustion of aromatic vegetable plants has been associated with rituals and cultic, esoteric, and “magical” practices in virtually all the great cultures and civilizations of the past.
 The properties of the fumigations are based on the active and/or psychoactive ingredients of the plants used.

 Not just frankincense and myrrh: the properties of smudging fumigations

-We have said that the properties of fumigations are different according to the type of vegetable used.
+We have said that fumigations’ properties differ according to the type of vegetable used.
 Burning a plant or wood can have several beneficial effects: the conifer is a natural remedy for colds, incense (the resin extracted from Boswellia) helps meditation and reduces the risk of contagion in the case of infectious diseases.

 It is no coincidence that incense was used a lot in the past, even in Catholic churches, as a real disinfectant for environments.
 The fumigations of sandalwood, on the other hand, restore vigor and energy to the body and mind, while those of juniper increase the ability to concentrate.